 Creationism is the doctrine that the universe came into existence through the will of a supreme being who was, and is, outside time and space, that he made land and sea and everything in them in six days, and that he subsequently destroyed them in a global flood.
 The beginning of the universe is dated to less than 10,000 years ago, maybe even 6,000 years ago.
-The term biblical refers to the fact that believers take as their starting point the book of Genesis rather than the Origin of Species, and they base their date of less than 10,000 years on the Genesis genealogies, assumed to record the number of years between Adam and Abraham without abridgement.
-As an apologetic movement, creationism goes back to the Scriptural geologists of the 19th century, but it was following the publication in 1961 of The Genesis Flood by John Whitcomb and Henry Morris that it made an appreciable impact on the intellectual landscape.
+The term biblical refers to the fact that believers take the book of Genesis as their starting point rather than the Origin of Species, and they base their date of less than 10,000 years on the Genesis genealogies, assumed to record the number of years between Adam and Abraham without abridgement.
+As an apologetic movement, creationism goes back to the Scriptural geologists of the 19th century, but it was following the publication in 1961 of The Genesis Flood by John Whitcomb and Henry Morris that it made an appreciable mark on the intellectual landscape.

-Creationism is also a belief system.
-One can draw the conclusion that organisms were created without believing that they were created in their present form or that the universe came into existence only 6–10,000 years ago, looking much as it does now.
+Like evolutionism, creationism is a belief system.
+One can conclude that organisms came into being by creation without believing that they were created in their present form, or that the universe came into existence only 6-10,000 years ago and looked then much as it does now.

 Evolutionism and creationism are embroiled in a propaganda war.
 Champions of Darwinism claim that evolution is a fact and dismiss creationism as religion masquerading as science.
 Champions of creationism claim that Darwinism is a pseudo-religion: if one interprets the facts in accordance with the Bible, it becomes clear that God made the world and Noah’s Flood produced its fossils.
-In their sense of conviction and unwillingness to look for common ground, both sides are similar to each other.
+In their sense of conviction and unwillingness to look for common ground, each side resembles the other.
 It is not only creationists who start from a fixed position and then look for facts to support it.

 Thus far, because they are falsifiable, Darwinian evolutionism and biblical creationism both have the characteristics of a scientific theory.

-And both have been falsified, notwithstanding that they continue to be advocated as vigorously as ever.
-Adherents believe in them and promote them for all they are worth despite their having failed as scientific theories.
+But both have been falsified, notwithstanding that they continue to be advocated as vigorously as ever.
+Adherents promote them for all they are worth despite their having failed as scientific theories.
 Both beliefs – as each party indeed says of the other – function as myth, satisfying the basic questions about where life came from and where it is going, and determining how reality is perceived.
 They provide the rules which govern the interpretation of everything else.
-As they go to the core of one’s being, they are immune from investigation and generate only taboos.
+Going to the core of one’s being, they are immune from investigation and generate only taboos.

-If the two doctrines are both wrong, there must be a third possibility, as succeeding parts of this website argue.
+If the two doctrines are both wrong, there must be a third possibility, as argued by this website.
 The following summaries show just how comprehensively current theories have been falsified.